 For a given set of parameters, the SBM provides a parametric probability distribution over adjacency matrices.
 The expected adjacency matrix of this distribution can be calculated from the affinity matrix $\bm{\Omega}$ and group indicator matrix $\bm{H}$,

-If all elements of $\bm \Omega$ are greater than zero, then the expected adjacency matrix $\mathbb{E} [\bm A]$ represents a fully connected weighted graph, in which all nodes in the same group are associated with exactly the same pattern of weighted edges.
-In the network $\mathbb{E} [\bm A]$, nodes in the same group are therefore \textit{structurally equivalent}~\cite{lorrain1971structural} as they have the exact same set of neighbors and the same set of edge weights.
-In a network, represented by an adjacency matrix $\bm A$ generated from the SBM, nodes in the same group are \emph{stochastically equivalent} as they connect to the rest of the nodes in the network according to the same set of probabilities.
+The expected adjacency matrix $\mathbb{E} [\bm A]$ induces a connected weighted graph, in which all nodes in the same group are associated with exactly the same pattern of weighted edges.
+In the network described by $\mathbb{E} [\bm A]$, nodes in the same group are therefore \textit{structurally equivalent}~\cite{lorrain1971structural} as they have the exact same set of neighbors and the same set of edge weights.
+In a network, represented by an adjacency matrix $\bm A$ generated from the SBM, nodes in the same group are \emph{stochastically equivalent} as they connect to the rest of the nodes in the network according to the same set of probabilities (which are precisely $\mathbb{E} [\bm A]$).
 Put differently, groups of nodes in a network that share the exact same set of connections are structurally equivalent.
 When groups of nodes share the exact same set of connections \textit{in expectation} then they are stochastically equivalent.
-In this way we can consider stochastic equivalence as a probabilistic relaxation of structural equivalence (Fig.~\ref{fig:equivalences} top row).
+In this way we can consider stochastic equivalence as a probabilistic relaxation of structural equivalence (Fig.~\ref{fig:equivalences}A top row).

-When we partition an adjacency matrix $\bm A$ such that every node in a group $r$ has the same number of links to nodes in group $s$, then we call such a partition of a graph an \textit{equitable partition}~\cite{godsil2013algebraic}.
-Equitable partitions are a generalization of structural equivalence in which each node in the same group has the same degree (or sum of weights) connecting it to every other group.
+When we partition an adjacency matrix $\bm A$ such that every node in a group $r$ has simply the same number of links to nodes in group $s$, then we call such a partition of a graph an \textit{equitable partition}~\cite{godsil2013algebraic}.
+Equitable partitions are a generalization of structural equivalence in which each node in the same group has the same sum of weights connecting it to every other group.
 (Note that here we will use the convention that the number of links, or \textit{degree}, of a node refers to the sum of edge weights when the graph is weighted.)
 However, it is not necessary that nodes in the same group have exactly the same connections.
-Equitable partitions are closely aligned with, but not identical to, graph automorphism groups~\cite{godsil2013algebraic,kudose2009equitable}, and regular equivalence~\cite{white1983graph,brandes2004structural}.
+Equitable partitions are closely related, but not identical to, graph automorphism groups~\cite{godsil2013algebraic,kudose2009equitable}, and regular equivalence~\cite{white1983graph,brandes2004structural}.
 Regular equivalence, for instance, does not require equivalent nodes to have the \emph{same number of links} to equivalent nodes, whereas equitable partitions do have this requirement.